agriscope/agmodeling/README.md

 Dependencies
 =============

-Agmodeling is written to be use with python 2.7
-It requires Pandas, numpy and  scipy
+Agmodeling is written to be use with python 2.7 and python 3.6 It requires Pandas, numpy and  scipy
 It requires `Pandas`::